vippsas/vipps-developers/test-environment.md

 Functionality that is not available in the test environment, a non-exhaustive list:

 1. Unscheduled maintenance *may* occur.
-   We will do our best to inform with
+   We will do our best to inform you with
    [Status page](./developer-resources/status-pages.md),
-1. For now, the test app has the orange Vipps color scheme, and not the blue MobilePay color scheme.
+1. For now, the test app has the orange Vipps color scheme and not the blue MobilePay color scheme.
    This will be fixed, but there is no estimated time of arrival (ETA).
 1. Only Norwegian phone numbers are supported (this will be fixed, but there is no ETA).
 1. All test merchants appear as Norwegian merchants in the app (this will be fixed, but there is no ETA).